 - Maintain an average daily balance of $5,000 or more in any combination of this account and linked qualifying deposits.

-The Citi Savings account has a monthly fee of $4.50, but if you maintain an average monthly balance of$500 you’ll get it waived.
-Citi’s Simple Checking account has a $12 monthly fee, which you can avoid several ways:
+The Citi Savings account has a monthly fee of $4.50, but if you maintain an average monthly balance of $500 you’ll get it waived.
+See Citi’s website for details on fees for their Simple Checking account.

 The Way2Save savings account at Wells Fargo Bank has a monthly maintenance fee of $5, which you can avoid if you maintain a $300 minimum daily balance, set up one or more recurring savings options or are under 18.
 You can avoid the $10 monthly maintenance fee for the Everyday Checking account several ways: